jillhook10/VariantCalling/README.md

 Project 1.
 CRISPR

 You work at the frontier of science.
-The biotech company you’re with is aiming to edit thousands of sites in mammalian genomes (we'll set aside the ethical considerations for now).
+The biotech company you’re with is aiming to edit thousands of sites in mammalian genomes.
 The wet lab team is excited—they’ve run their CRISPR experiments on a mouse cell culture and sequenced the results!

 Now, they need to determine if the experiment succeeded.
 They’ve asked you to quickly develop a pipeline to analyze the sequencing data and: